According to the American Heart Association, stroke is the fourth leading cause of death in the U.S., killing more than 129,000 Americans each year.

 Treating cardiovascular disease and its risk factors are critical to stroke prevention.
 The Division of Cardiovascular Medicine, part of the Brigham and Women's Hospital Heart & Vascular Center, is a world leader in heart disease prevention and treatment.
 For almost a century, our specialists have been delivering the most innovative and comprehensive care for patients with complex disorders of the heart, blood vessels and circulation.
 Our cardiovascular services span the entire spectrum of patient care, ranging from cardiovascular disease prevention and detection to pharmacologic and interventional treatment.
 We offer patients personalized care and expertise that includes ongoing communication and education throughout treatment, outpatient care and follow-up.

 For patients who are experiencing stroke symptoms, it is important to seek treatment immediately.
+Brigham and Women's Hospital is a certified Comprehensive Stroke Center (CSC), a designation granted to a select number of centers in the United States with the specific ability to treat the most complex stroke cases.
 Specialists at our Department of Neurology’s Stroke and Cerebrovascular Center deliver quick, accurate and advanced evaluation and treatment.
 Following treatment and rehabilitation, our cardiovascular specialists work with patients to help them prevent a stroke recurrence.

 Symptoms of a stroke may be sudden and include: